-Many of these animals, who they have determined cannot be released back into the wild, can be seen along the Wildlife Walk, and it is a great opportunity for educating on the great work the Chattahoochee Nature Center does!
-From Great Horned Owls to Barred Owls to Barn Owls, Red-Shouldered Hawks to a Cooper’s Hawk, this walk helps you to decide whooooo is your favorite and also see these amazing birds up close!
+Many of these animals, who they have determined cannot be released back into the wild, can be seen along the Wildlife Walk.
+It’s a great opportunity for educating others on the great work the Chattahoochee Nature Center does.
+From Great Horned Owls to Barred Owls to Barn Owls, Red-Shouldered Hawks to a Cooper’s Hawk, this walk helps you to decide “whooooo” is your favorite and also see these amazing birds up close.

-Bonus activity – Find the games along the way, and see if you can figure out the answers to these nature based questions!
+Bonus activity: Find the games along the way, and see if you can figure out the answers to these nature-based questions!

-In keeping with their eco-friendly grounds these butterfly gardens include native flowers and plants which provide both nectar for the butterflies and leaves for the caterpillars, which is really like watching a life cycle right before your eyes!
+In keeping with their eco-friendly grounds, the butterfly gardens include native flowers and plants which provide both nectar for the butterflies and leaves for the caterpillars, which is really like watching a life cycle right before your eyes!

-Get Your Hiking Shoes On!
+Get Your Hiking Shoes

-With 6 trails at the Chattahoochee Nature Center you can spend the day hiking, or choose one to tackle at a time, and leave the rest for a return visit – and trust us, you will want to conquer every one of them!
+With six trails at the Chattahoochee Nature Center, you can spend the day hiking or choose one to tackle at a time, and leave the rest for a return visit.
+Trust us, you will want to conquer every one of them!

-The house dates back to the 1940s, which include a chimney and a concrete drive.
+The house dates back to the 1940s, and included a chimney and a concrete drive.
 Imagine life back then, and how you would have lived, nestled in the forest.

 Stone Cabin Trail

-Another 1/4 mile loop that starts close to the Discovery Center, this trail leads you first to the remnants of an Old Stone Cabin.
+Another 1/4 mile loop that starts close to the Discovery Center, the Stone Cabin Trail leads you first to the remnants of an Old Stone Cabin.
 Once used as part of Camp Chattahoochee, it now provides a picnic area and a great overlook to the Beaver Pond.
-If you’ve packed a lunch this is an easy, and scenic, spot to take a rest and eat!
+(You can bring your own food and picnic supplies to CNC!)